Channel 4 Logo

 Meaning and History

-The idea of creating another accessible TV channel has existed in Britain for a long time.
-Its appearance was delayed for several years until the government agreed on all measures to allow the emergence of a television station aimed at new views and accents.
+The idea of creating another accessible TV channel has long existed in Britain.
+Its launch was delayed for several years until the government agreed to all measures to allow the emergence of a television station that would present new views and accents.
 After resolving the technical support problem, allocating separate frequencies, and releasing television devices with a specific reception grid, Channel 4 finally began broadcasting.

-He gradually chose TV series and talk shows that were unfamiliar to the European community but did not deviate from his chosen path.
-After 1993, when channel control shifted from Channel Four to Channel Four Television Corporation, a dramatic turn in broadcasting style took place.
+He gradually chose TV series and talk shows that were unfamiliar to the European community, but did not deviate from his chosen path.
+After 1993, when channel control shifted from Channel Four to Channel Four Television Corporation, broadcasting style underwent a dramatic change.
 The service aimed at the television market’s mass character and focused on innovation, education, personality, sports, and creativity.

 What is Channel 4?